mttbernardini/mttbernardini.github.io/pages/cv.md

 	Academic experience & publications
 </h2>

-- <u>2020</u> **Project - Meldy**, A mood-based melody generator.
-  > A simple project of a mood-based melody generator using a Markov Chain model.
-Implemented in Python using music21, and JavaScript for the webapp front-end Music21 was employed for parametric melody generation, starting from tempo, key, mode, octave and the sequence of relative degrees.

 - <u>2019-2020</u> **Research Assistant**, Università degli Studi Roma Tre, Roma Italy.
   *Fixed-time employment contract for: «Supporting experimentation of a blockchain with distributed storage using DHT».*
   > I developed a python simulation of "blockchain using distributed storage via authenticated DHT" for assessing the scalability of the proposed approach, committed by prof. Maurizio Pizzonia.
 The simulation was performed through a virtual network of ~3k docker containers on a multi-core machine, using nftables for latency emulation, pyplot for statistic extractions and asyncio for schedule management.